-2018 2017

-Loans to parent undertaking €000 €000
+2019 €000 2018 €000 Loans to parent undertaking Current 592,183 618,489

-Current 618,489 794,558

 Loans to parent undertaking represent the external borrowings that have been on-lent to the Company's parent undertaking and are governed by a loan agreement which gives the flexibility to charge interest on some or all of the loans to parent undertaking.
+In 2019, it was agreed between the Company and the parent undertaking that no interest would be charged (2018: €3.6 million).
 The Company considers the risk of default to be remote due to the credit quality of daa.